 How to remove the agribusiness restriction

-To remove the restriction on your CDL that only allows you to operate a commercial vehicle for agribusiness, you must visit a driver licensing office and present a school training certificate or an employer certificate.
+To remove the restriction on your CDL, you must visit a driver licensing office and present a school training certificate or an employer certificate.